Scholar Resources and Information

 - Consider setting up job shadows and informational interviews with employers near campus.
 Ask your career advisor about tips and local leads.
 Over school vacations, use some of your free time to request these opportunities with people in your networks back home (parents and older siblings of friends, mentors, former supervisors, etc.).

-- Build and maintain a list of employers and organizations that interest you, whether they are in Maine or elsewhere.
+- Identify several key employers and organizations that interest you, whether they are in Maine or elsewhere.
 Share this list with key people in your networks (including WSF staff) so that people can introduce you to contacts and brainstorm ideas to expand your list.
-But also keep in mind – you’ll only need just ONE job!
+Keep in mind – you only need just ONE job!
 So keep it simple and focused.

 - Use O*NET OnLine to explore ideas for occupations as well as detailed information on required skills and education, salary ranges, projected job growth, etc.